Closed source · In development · Private testing

 Learnings write back to memory

 Dot updates the shared ruleset after every completed loop.
-Bugs discovered in production get documented so they cannot recur.
+Bugs discovered during testing get documented so they cannot recur.
 The system improves with every task.

 06